THE LANGUAGE OF CETACEOUS

 JUST A SMALL TEXT ON ….
 TALKATIVE FISHES !

 Cetaceans are not the only ones to make sounds.
-It is interesting to know that the sound emission is a communication mode found in more than 50 fish families including the clown fish (the famous Nemo for children!).
+It is interesting to know that the sound emission is a communication mode found in more than 50 fish families including the clown fish.
 This fish uses sound to identify other species, size, sex, to repel intruders or to strengthen couples’ coherence when breeding.

 The sense of touch is particularly developed at head level, near the vent.
 They can detect the surface of the water and open their vent to breathe.
 Touching is important in cetaceans, whales touch their fins, caress each other.
 Beluga females and humpback whales often swim while maintaining physical contact with their young.
 Baleen whales and freshwater dolphins have vibrissae (kind of whiskers) at the end of the snout to test the plankton density or detect prey in the mud.